-We performed a recalculation of management fees in accordance with contractual arrangements including agreeing the contract rate to the calculation.
+Accordingly, this was considered a key audit matter.
+The disclosure of this amount is included in Note 17 of the financial report.
+We performed a recalculation of management fees in accordance with contractual arrangements and Product Disclosure Statements (PDS) including agreeing the contract rate to the calculation.

-We assessed the adequacy of the disclosures in Note 17 to the financial statements.
+We assessed the adequacy of the disclosures in Notes 2 and 17 to the financial report.